-Mt Barney Lodge led our first guided ascent of Mt Maroon at night … ever ….
-In March this year!!
+Mt Barney Lodge led our first guided ascent of Mt Maroon at night … ever …. in March last year (2108).
 The twin draw-card for adventurous participants was the opportunity to view the sunset in the west, with the counterbalance of the full moon rise in the east.

 This amazing sight only happens a couple of times a year on a weekend, and we were happy that we could organise a small group to observe it.